Andrettin/Wyrmsun/readme.txt

 * Quests
 - The AI in the "Northwards to the Sea" quest is now defensive.
+- Improved the ending of the "On the Vanaquisl" quest.

 * Terrain
 - Further fix to the very rare issue with map generation which led to gold rocks appearing on top of trees and other unsuitable terrain.